Home

 To her relief she sees the following message.

-Click anywhere on the picture below,
+Click anywhere on the picture below to download the DEMO.

 Jennifer now looks up the Purchasing Class and Purchasing Sub Class values that she has before her.
 She needs to fill in these details into the Value Sets she has just created.